-In the design studio we have:
+In the design studio we have (left to right):

 In the casting studio we have:

-Jerry – head honcho
+Jerry – Co-Head Honcho

 He is the metals pro.
 Anything I ask, he knows the answer to.
 He creates our molds and advises us on the best alloys to use.

-Maria – production manager
+Maria – Co-Head Honcha

 Details, details, details….
 Maria pays attention to all of the details.
 She makes sure our casting comes out looking beautiful.

-Gayan – wax shooter
+Gayan – Wax Shooter

 One very important step in the casting process is shooting the wax.
 Once we have a perfect mold we shoot wax into it to make a wax replica of the piece.
 Gayan is a pro at this.
 All day long she shoots wax and takes great pride in her work.
 Those wax replicas are used in the vessel that we eventually pour molten silver into to get our final piece.